Kombokonina/credit-scoring/README.md

-# Модель кредитного скоринга / Credit Scoring Model
+# Credit Scoring Model

-Модель для выявления заемщиков с высоким риском дефолта на основе данных о кредитной истории, доходах и поведении.
+A model for identifying borrowers with high default risk based on credit history, income, and payment behavior.

-## Результаты
+## Results

 | Model | ROC AUC |
 |-------|---------|